Best Western Plus Winnipeg Airport Hotel

-When you stay at the Best Western Plus Winnipeg Airport Hotel you can expect superior customer service and amenities such as our 24-hour business center, free airport shuttle, Eco-Friendly practices and pet-friendly accommodations.
+When you stay at the Best Western Plus Winnipeg Airport Hotel you can expect superior customer service and amenities such as our 24-hour business center, free airport shuttle, Eco-Friendly practices and accommodations.
 Nothing but the best is offered in our well-appointed guest rooms including pillow top beds, upgraded bath amenities, convenient in-room mini refrigerator, free high-speed Internet, spacious work desks as well as local and long distance call access.

 Continue your vacation with a dip in our indoor heated pool and hot tub open all year round.
 To wind down even more, visit our on-site restaurant and lounge.